HKpowerStudio

 • Work alongside packers (if you’ve hired a moving company) to be sure boxes are labeled accurately (even if they don’t have a description, you can add a number and room)

-With this system, you will have a very good idea of what’s in each box and where it goes.
+With these essential moving tools, you will know what’s in each box and where it goes when you unpack.
 As a bonus, this inventory can serve insurance purposes if needed.

 Related articles